TaleSpin: Australia and New Zealand releases

 Eleven VHS cassettes containing 21 episodes of the series were released in Australia and New Zealand.

 DVD releases

 Walt Disney Studios Home Entertainment has released the complete series on DVD; three volumes have been released in Region 1 featuring all 65 episodes of the series.
 The first volume was released on August 29, 2006 (containing episodes 1–27) and the second on November 13, 2007 (containing episodes 28–54).
 Volume 2 includes the controversial episode "Last Horizons", which never re-aired on broadcast syndication although it did re-air on The Disney Channel and Toon Disney.
 On June 25, 2013, the third and final volume was released on DVD via the Disney Movie Club Exclusives.
 TaleSpin: Volume 3 is also for sale on DisneyStore.com.

 TaleSpin: Volume 3 received a wide retail DVD release on January 13, 2015, and has been seen as a Wal-Mart Exclusive in Canada since October 12, 2014.
-Southeast Asia and in the United States since October 14, 2014.
+It was also available in Southeast Asia and in the United States since October 14, 2014.